My Son Sanctuary locates in a valley in the mountain, 45 km from Hoi An Ancient Town, and nearly 70 kilometers from Da Nang City.

 My Son Sanctuary dates back to the fourth century when King Bhadresvara of Champa Kingdom built the first temple dedicated to King Bhadravarman, who was the founding king of the first Amaravati region at the end of the fourth century.

-My Son Holy Land has 70 buildings divided into 6 major groups, which are easier to visit and research: A, B, C, D, E and G.
+My Son Holy Land has 70 buildings divided into 6 major groups, which are easier to visit and research: A, B, C, D, E, and G.

-- Area B: This will be the west hill where one major temple and three auxiliary towers gather.
+• Area B: This will be the west hill where one major temple and three auxiliary towers gather.

-- Area E: The temples were almost destroyed, but this group gets the ancient color of time for beautiful photos.
+• Area E: The temples were almost destroyed, but this group gets the ancient color of time for beautiful photos.

-Tip: You can explore this area in an opposite way from C – D – B – G – E and A. In this way, you can come to the theatre of Cham dance first.
+Tip: You can explore this area in an opposite way from C – D – B – G – E and A. Following this way, you can come to the theatre of Cham dance first.

 Cham traditional performance